wics-uw/website/content/W2015/W15-blog-holly.md

 The mentorships she had during co-op helped her to develop more confidence.
 Holly's mentors have supported her growth as a software engineer without patronizing her for being a woman.
-One of her first mentors, Leith Abdulla, encouraged her to ask more questions that were intimidating to ask.
+One of her first mentors, Leith, encouraged her to ask more questions that were intimidating to ask.

 "He's a great communicator," she recalls.
 "Whenever I had problems, he would